JonathanL-LeBron/Futures-Research-project/README.md

 # Futures-trading-projects
-# Here I will expose myself to the world of futures, which I had never been touched, and develop a futures trading project step by step.
+# Here I will expose myself to the world of futures, which I had never learned, and develop a futures trading project step by step.